-Whether you're earning your CDA for the first time or renewing your CDA credential, one of the requirements of the program is creating a CDA professional portfolio.
-The Council for Professional Recognition reviews this portfolio to evaluate your knowledge, skills, and educational philosophy to determine if you demonstrate the competence to work with children and their families professionally.
-To get help creating a portfolio, check out the following tips and ideas.
+Whether you're earning your CDA® credential for the first time or working on your CDA renewal, one of the requirements of the program is creating a CDA® professional portfolio.
+The Council for Professional Recognition reviews this CDA® portfolio to evaluate your knowledge, skills, and educational philosophy to determine if you demonstrate the competence to work with children and their families professionally.
+To get help creating a CDA® portfolio, check out the following tips and ideas.

-A summary of your official training, including the list of CDA Training courses you took and their subject areas (our CDA Training program lies this all out for you)
+A summary of your official training, including the list of CDA Training courses you took and their subject areas (our CDA Training program lays this all out for you)

 Completed questionnaires from the families you've worked with